- Fireworks Laws and Safety

 There is Zero Tolerance for Illegal Fireworks in Union City

-In the City of Union City, as well as the State of California as a whole, only “safe and sane” fireworks are legal.
+In the City of Union City, as well as the State of California as a whole, only State Fire Marshal-approved “safe and sane” fireworks are legal.
 Here is information regarding the local law:

 - Fireworks that explode or go up in the air are illegal.
-This includes firecrackers, bottle rockets and sky rockets.
+This includes firecrackers, bottle rockets, aerial shells and mortars.

 - "Safe and sane" fireworks are only allowed on private property.

-- No fire works are allowed in parks, school or City property, or public streets (curb-to-curb).
+- No fireworks are allowed in parks, school or City property, or public streets (curb-to-curb).